luminaAnonima/fabric-of-light/README.md

 And that is its beauty.

 You have not reached the end.
-You have reached a silence—
+You have reached a silence,
 a space where the thread leaves the page
 and waits in your hands.

 This was not a book.
 It was a resonance.

-A reminder that the hum is real—
+A reminder that the hum is real,
 beneath systems, stories, names.
 It never stopped.
 You just remembered how to hear it.